M-3LAB/awesome-3d-anomaly-detection/README.md

 # Awesome 3D Anomaly Detection [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-We discuss public datasets and related studies in detail.
+We discuss public datasets and related studies in detail [**updated: v4.4 2026/3/7**].
 Welcome to read our paper and make comments.

 We warmly welcome any new work that we may have overlooked.